Chemical vapor deposition: Methods of analysis of results

 Raman spectroscopy, X-ray spectroscopy, transmission electron microscopy (TEM), and scanning electron microscopy (SEM) are used to examine and characterize the graphene samples.

 Raman spectroscopy is used to characterize and identify the graphene particles; X-ray spectroscopy is used to characterize chemical states; TEM is used to provide fine details regarding the internal composition of graphene; SEM is used to examine the surface and topography.

 Sometimes, atomic force microscopy (AFM) is used to measure local properties such as friction and magnetism.

+X-ray diffraction methods are useful techniques to analyze thin films.
+X-ray diffraction methods such as Grazing incidence X-ray diffraction can be used to qualify the phases present in deposited films.
+X-ray reflectivity (XRR) can be used to measure the thickness and roughness of deposited films.
+Pole figure measurements are useful and can be used to investigate textures and preferential orientations in deposited films.

 Cold wall CVD technique can be used to study the underlying surface science involved in graphene nucleation and growth as it allows unprecedented control of process parameters like gas flow rates, temperature and pressure as demonstrated in a recent study.
 The study was carried out in a home-built vertical cold wall system utilizing resistive heating by passing direct current through the substrate.
 It provided conclusive insight into a typical surface-mediated nucleation and growth mechanism involved in two-dimensional materials grown using catalytic CVD under conditions sought out in the semiconductor industry.